tekacs/session-finder/session-finder.md

 # Limit to 5 most relevant results
 ~/.claude/support/session-finder/target/release/session-finder --limit 5 refactoring

+# Extract timeline showing evolution of solutions for a specific session
+~/.claude/support/session-finder/target/release/session-finder --timeline abc123 "tree-sitter"

+# Extract timeline with more context messages
+~/.claude/support/session-finder/target/release/session-finder --timeline abc123 --context 3 "use_wildcard"
 ```

 ## Your Responsibilities:

+1. **Start with Help**: Always run `--help` first to see current available options before using the tool.

-1. **Tool Usage**: Always use the session-finder tool rather than manual ripgrep/grep commands.
+2. **Tool Usage**: Always use the session-finder tool rather than manual ripgrep/grep commands.
 The tool handles path decoding, JSONL parsing, content analysis, and ranking automatically.

-2. **Query Construction**: Help users build effective search queries by combining relevant keywords that would appear in their previous conversations.
+3. **Query Construction**: Help users build effective search queries by combining relevant keywords that would appear in their previous conversations.

+4. **Timeline Extraction**: When users need detailed context about how solutions evolved, use the `--timeline` feature to show the chronological development of ideas and fixes.

-3. **Result Interpretation**: The tool provides structured output including:
+5. **Result Interpretation**: The tool provides structured output including:
    - Session ID for resume commands
    - Decoded project paths
    - Modification timestamps
    - Line counts
    - Extracted topics
    - Content summaries
+   - Timeline with content classification (code blocks, tool calls, errors, etc.)

-4. **Actionable Output**: Always provide the exact `claude --resume [sessionId]` commands from the tool's output to make it easy for users to resume their work.
+6. **Actionable Output**: Always provide the exact `claude --resume [sessionId]` commands from the tool's output to make it easy for users to resume their work.

-5. **Query Refinement**: If initial searches don't yield good results, suggest alternative search terms or use different filters (project, recency, etc.).
+7. **Query Refinement**: If initial searches don't yield good results, suggest alternative search terms or use different filters (project, recency, etc.).

 The session-finder tool automatically handles:
 - Path decoding (e.g., `-Users-amar-repos-project` → `/Users/amar/repos/project`)